nuejs/www/docs/why-nue/content-first.md

 main_class: h1-narrow
 ---

-# Massively Improved Developer Experience
+# Content first
+ Nue places content at the center of web development.
+You start developing sites for content creators and make it easy for them to create new pages and update the existing ones.

-## Universal hot reloading
+## Universal hot-reloading
-If you need just one reason to use Nue, it's this one:
+Make changes to your content, layout, styling, or interactive islands and Nue magically keeps your browser in sync.
+You can build entire websites without touching your browser.
+[Learn more](../concepts/universal-hot-reloading.html)

 [bunny-video]
   videoId: 18714305-d2f3-453d-83a9-0bd017166949
+  caption: If you need just one reason to use Nue, it's this one.
   poster: /img/hot-reload-hero.jpg
   class: wide

-Make changes to your content, layout, styling, or interactive islands and Nue magically keeps your browser in sync.
-You can build entire websites without touching your browser.
-[Learn more](../concepts/universal-hot-reloading.html)

-## Write less code
+## Move faster by writing less code
-Thanks to Nue's [simple, standards-based](closer-to-standards.html) approach, you need less time and effort to build the same thing:
+Thanks content-first approach, you need less time and effort to build the same thing:

 [.cols]
   [image-link src="/img/next-starter.png" class="clickable" width="350"]